minio/docs/source/administration/bucket-replication/enable-server-side-multi-site-bucket-replication.rst

    MinIO supports automatically replicating existing objects in a bucket.

-   MinIO requires explicitly enabling replication of existing objects using the :mc-cmd:`mc replicate add --replicate` or :mc-cmd:`mc replicate edit --replicate` and including the ``existing-objects`` replication feature flag.
+   MinIO requires explicitly enabling replication of existing objects using the :mc-cmd:`mc replicate add --replicate` or :mc-cmd:`mc replicate update --replicate` and including the ``existing-objects`` replication feature flag.
    This procedure includes the required flags for enabling replication of existing objects.

 .. dropdown:: Replication of Delete Operations